life-itself/coco/cc201-practical-action/day-0.md

 In a nutshell, conscious coliving is the act of living together with 2 or more other people with the intention of living more conscious and physically manifested lives together, in an environment with some level of shared resources.

-Yes, it’s a little vague right now, but we’ll be expanding on the full spectrum of conscious coliving in our first lesson tomorrow.
+It’s might seem vague right now, but we’ll be expanding on the full spectrum of conscious coliving in our first lesson tomorrow.

 ### What the next 8 days will involve!

-**Day 1: Full Spectrum of Conscious Coliving** - we’ll break down the spectrum of conscious coliving so you can reflect on which option works for you.
+🌈 **Day 1: Full Spectrum of Conscious Coliving** - we’ll break down the spectrum so you can reflect on which option works for you.

-**Day 2: Know your Values, Needs & Desires** - vital to conscious coliving and life in general, this lesson will set the foundation for you to create the vision for your coliving experience.
+🌻 **Day 2: Know your Values, Needs & Desires** - vital to conscious coliving and life in general, we will set the foundation for you to create the vision for your coliving experience.

-Day 3: Preparing yourself for conscious coliving - Conscious coliving starts with conscious living.
-In this lesson, we explore how you can prepare yourself for conscious coliving, before you even join a coliving space.
+🎒 **Day 3: Preparing yourself for conscious coliving** - We explore how you can prepare yourself for conscious coliving, before you even join a coliving space.

-Day 4: Roadmap for joining a conscious coliving space - By far the most accessible way to engage in conscious coliving is to join an already established space.
-In this lesson, we’ll take you through the steps of joining a space, from research to implementation!
+🧭 **Day 4: Roadmap for joining a conscious coliving space** - We’ll take you through the steps of joining an already established space, from research to implementation!

-Day 5: Transforming your coliving space to become more conscious - If you are in a coliving situation already and want to make it more conscious, this lesson is for you!
-We’ll cover some concrete steps towards making the shift and how to enroll your coliving members.
+🎇 **Day 5: Transforming your coliving space to become more conscious** - If you are in a coliving situation already and want to make it more conscious, this is for you!
+We’ll cover concrete steps towards making the shift and how to enroll your coliving members.

-Day 6: Considerations for starting a conscious coliving place - As we near the end of the course, we lay the foundation for starting your own conscious coliving space from scratch.
-In this lesson, we share what you’ll want to consider before purchasing a space and getting started.
+🤔 **Day 6: Considerations for starting a conscious coliving place** - As we near the end of the course, we lay the foundation for starting your own conscious coliving space from scratch; we share what you’ll want to consider from the very start.

-Day 7: Creating your conscious coliving space - In this lesson, we take a look at the necessary steps to creating a conscious coliving space and how to enroll new members once you’ve got started.
+🖼️ **Day 7: Creating your conscious coliving space** -We take a look at the necessary steps to creating a conscious coliving space and how to enroll new members once you’ve got started.

-Day 8: Closing thoughts and next actions - In this final email, we will wrap up everything we have learned during the course and how to put everything into action.
+🌎 **Day 8: Closing thoughts and next actions** - We wrap up everything we have learned during the course and how to put everything into action.

 ## Alert: Action Required 💪